‘UPS dug their heels in’: Teamsters UPS strike plans emerge, could affect 30 percent of parcels

 In the interim, companies have been raking in record profits during the recovery from the pandemic, changing the distribution of value in the economy from labor payments to returns on investment.

-As Teamsters were making noise in Brooklyn on Friday, UPS said it will start training non-union workers — or scabs — to prevent a labor disruption.
+As Teamsters members were making noise in Brooklyn on Friday, UPS said it will start training nonunion workers — or scabs — to prevent a labor disruption.

-“Over the coming weeks, many of our U.S. employees will participate in training that would help them safely serve our customers if there is a labor disruption,” the company said in a statement on Friday.
+“Over the coming weeks, many of our U.S. employees will participate in training that would help them safely serve our customers if there is a labor disruption,” the company said in a Friday statement.

 In a company filing, UPS has listed “further increased workers’ compensation” among factors that “could materially adversely affect us.”